-- Place the base of the equatorial mount in the mounting platform.
-Mounting platform is the hole that you will see at the top of the tripod.
+- Place the base of the equatorial mount on the mounting platform.
+The mounting platform is the hole you will see at the top of the tripod.
 After placing the mount, use the side screw on the platform to keep it stable.

-- The latitude adjustment screw will go inside the threaded hole you will find behind the equatorial mount.
+- The latitude adjustment screw will go inside the threaded hole behind the equatorial mount.